mxiuwang/git-practice/Scenario_3/readme.md

     ```console
     $ git fetch origin
     ```
-    More details about `git fetch` can be found in Step 5 of [Scenario_2](https://github.intuit.com/Albertasaurus/git-practice/tree/master/Scenario_2/#Instructions)
+    More details about `git fetch` can be found in Step 6 of [Scenario_1](https://github.intuit.com/Albertasaurus/git-practice/tree/master/Scenario_1/#Instructions)
     </details>

     <details>
     <summary>Commit Diagram</summary>

-    Be sure to `fetch` your changes, or use a Git GUI such as Tower or Sourcetree to visualize the commit diagram more easily.
+    **Note:** You can use a Git GUI such as Tower or Sourcetree to visualize the commit diagram more easily.
     ```
     Our local repo: